toggenation/cakephp4-tree-behavior-menus/README.md

 05:00 Create a migration to Tree Behavior enable the Trees table 07:00 Add Tree Behavior to TreesTable Class
-08:30 Get CakePHP 4 to build the tree structure using recover() 09:00 Add a @mixin annotation to a class to get Tree Behavior method auto-complete working 11:00 Protect the tree structure in the database by making lft and rght not-nullable 14:00 Add parent_id field to allow linking an item to a parent 17:20 Remove mass assignment protection to allow parent_id to save
+08:30 Get CakePHP 4 to build the tree structure using recover() 09:00 Add a @mixin annotation to a class to get Tree Behavior vscode method auto-complete working 11:00 Protect the tree structure in the database by making lft and rght not-nullable 14:00 Add parent_id field to allow linking an item to a parent 17:20 Remove mass assignment protection to allow parent_id to save